-- A. Charges that any lawyer of this bar has engaged in conduct which might warrant disciplinary action shall be brought to the attention of the court by a writing addressed to the chief judge with a copy to the clerk of court. - B. Upon receipt of a charge that is not frivolous, the chief judge shall order the clerk to file the charge and randomly assign it to a district judge for review to determine whether further disciplinary proceedings should be held.
-The reviewing judge shall notify the charged lawyer of the charges made and give that lawyer an opportunity to respond.
+- A. Charges that any lawyer of this bar has engaged in conduct which might warrant disciplinary action must be brought to the attention of the court by a writing addressed to the chief judge with a copy to the clerk of court. - B. Upon receipt of a charge that is not frivolous, the chief judge will order the clerk to file the charge and randomly assign it to a district judge for review to determine whether further disciplinary proceedings should be held.
+The reviewing judge will notify the charged lawyer of the charges made and give that lawyer an opportunity to respond.
 If the charge is made by a bankruptcy judge or is one occurring in bankruptcy court, the clerk may assign the charge to a bankruptcy judge, who may serve as reviewing judge.
-The chief judge may elect to forego the review procedures of this paragraph if, in the judgment of the chief judge, the information provided to the chief judge with the charge is sufficiently clear to warrant further disciplinary proceedings of paragraph 5 (C), et seq. - C. After review, the judge will, by written report, recommend to the chief judge whether further disciplinary proceedings should be heard and the charges to be heard.
-If further proceedings are recommended, the chief judge shall order further hearings to be held before a district judge, who may have been the reviewing judge. - D. The hearing judge will give at least 14 days notice to the charged lawyer of the time of the hearing, the charges and the right to counsel at the hearing.
-The hearing shall be held on the record in open court as a miscellaneous proceeding.
-Rule 1101(d)(3), Federal Rules of Evidence applies, and all witnesses shall be sworn.

-- E. In the hearing of charges before the hearing judge, the prosecution shall be by an attorney specially appointed by the hearing judge.
-Costs of the prosecutor and fees allowed by the hearing judge may be paid from the Attorney Admissions Fund. - F. The hearing judge shall file his judgment, providing a copy to the chief judge and the lawyer.
-If the hearing judge determines that disciplinary action should be taken, the judge shall make findings of violations and order either permanent disbarment, a suspension, a written or oral reprimand and whether such should be public or private with such conditions as the judge may order. - G. The decision of the hearing judge is final, except that, within 10 days, the lawyer may appeal the judgment by filing a notice of appeal.
+The chief judge may elect to forego the review procedures of this paragraph if, in the judgment of the chief judge, the information provided to the chief judge with the charge is sufficiently clear to warrant further disciplinary proceedings of paragraph 6(c), et seq. - C. After review, the judge will, by written report, recommend to the chief judge whether further disciplinary proceedings should be heard and the charges to be heard.
+If further proceedings are recommended, the chief judge will order further hearings to be held before a district judge, who may have been the reviewing judge. - D. The hearing judge will give at least 14 days notice to the charged lawyer of the time of the hearing, the charges, and the right to counsel at the hearing.
+The hearing will be held on the record in open court as a miscellaneous proceeding.
+Rule 1101(d)(3), Federal Rules of Evidence applies, and all witnesses must be sworn. - E. In the hearing of charges before the hearing judge, the prosecution will be by an attorney specially appointed by the hearing judge.
+Costs of the prosecutor and fees allowed by the hearing judge may be paid from the Attorney Admissions Fund. - F. The hearing judge will file his or her judgment, providing a copy to the chief judge and the lawyer.
+If the hearing judge determines that disciplinary action should be taken, the judge will make findings of violations and order either permanent disbarment, a suspension, a written or oral reprimand and whether such should be public or private with such conditions as the judge may order. - G. The decision of the hearing judge is final, except that, within 14 days, the lawyer may appeal the judgment by filing a notice of appeal.
 A panel of three district judges of the court, randomly assigned, will hear the appeal.
-The appeal shall be on the record developed at the hearing.
+The appeal will be on the record developed at the hearing.
 Facts found by the hearing judge are not reviewable unless clearly erroneous.
 The law determined by the hearing judge is reviewable de novo.
 The decision of the panel is final.
-There is no en banc review. - H. If the membership in the Southern District Bar of the lawyer being disciplined was not current at the time of the court order imposing discipline, the order may include that the lawyer shall not reapply for admission except under such conditions as the court may impose.
+There is no en banc review.
+(Amended by General Order 2009-17, effective December 1, 2009).